jackieqwxw/VS-Substructure-searching/README.md

 ## Execute the substructure searching in batch
 If you perfer to perform substructure searching for a large ligand collection.
 First, split database into multiple small files.
-Then use the bash script `substructure_search.sh` to perform the calculations in bath.
+Then use the bash script `substructure_search.sh` to perform the calculations in batch.
 ```
 split -l 10000 -d -e --additionl-suffix=.smi input.smi outprefixhere
 ```